In this post I'll cover some of the best things to do when visiting Lake Atitlan Guatemala.

 Once you're finished reading this post be sure to hop over to my YouTube channel and watch my Lake Atitlan video travel guide!

 You'll notice some links and advertisements from partner or affiliate sites throughout this post.
 I typically earn a small commission on any purchases made through those links at no additional cost to you.
 If you check those out, great.
 If not, I'm still happy you're here!

-The best way to reach Lake Atitlan
+What is the best way to reach Lake Atitlan?

 Most travelers looking to visit Lake Atitlan will be traveling from either Antigua or Guatemala City.
 Guatemala City is also home to the largest nearby international airport.

 Shuttles from either city are the best way to reach Lake Atitlan and can be easily found online by searching for tour companies.

 Regardless of where your ultimate destination is at on the lake, chances are you will first want to head to Panajachel.

 The fastest way to reach other towns along the lake is by taking a water taxi from Panajachel.
 Driving in a shuttle around the exterior of the lake will take much longer than a boat that can cut directly across the water.